 The NON- SALARIED route is open to applicants from all walks of life from those looking for a career change to those completing their final degree year at University.
-Unlike the SALARIED route you do NOT need to have been in employment for three years before application nor demonstrate significant experience within a school, although we would like candidates, before the course begins to have spent at least 10 days in a UK school environment.
+Unlike the SALARIED route you do NOT need to have been in employment for three years before application nor demonstrate significant experience within a school, although we would like candidates, before the course begins to have spent at least 10 days in a UK school environment, subject to current COVID restrictions.
 Please look at the School Experience Programme to help you with this.

 This is a more gentle way into teaching and will follow, closely, the typical university style PGCE course.
 For a comparison of the School Direct and University routes see here.